Marc A. Sommer

 Awards, Honors, and Distinctions

-- Capers and Mario McDonald Award for Excellence in Mentoring and Advising.
-Pratt School of Engineering, Duke University.
+- Capers and Marion McDonald Award for Excellence in Mentoring and Advising.
+Pratt School of Engineering.
 2017

-- Sloan Research Fellowship-Neuroscience.
+- Research Fellowship-Neuroscience.
 Alfred P. Sloan Foundation.
 2005

 - BME 493: Projects in Biomedical Engineering (GE)